 - Declare a target (e.g. 2030) of making sure nobody in the area will suffer from a cold home due to fuel poverty or their inability to have the necessary insulation and heating.

-- Enforce existing regulations around energy efficiency and property standards in private rental sector and houses of multiple occupancy (other local authorities have found this to provide income).
+- Enforce existing regulations around energy efficiency and property standards in private rental sector and houses in multiple occupation (other local authorities have found this to provide income).

 - Deploy ECO Flexible Eligibility, to identify residents who may be in fuel poverty but may not fit under the current Energy Company Obligation funding criteria and sign a declaration for them making them eligible.

-- Provide information advice and guidance to local residents about reducing fuel bills, improving energy efficiency, their rights to welfare benefits and to help them access available funding and grants.
+- Provide and promote accessible information advice and guidance to local residents about reducing fuel bills, improving energy efficiency, their rights to welfare benefits and to help them access available funding and grants.

 - Put in place cross-departmental arrangements and partnerships with the health sector and other local agencies to achieve the above objectives